Michael Martin Murphey

-Michael Martin Murphey (born March 14, 1945) is an American singer-songwriter best known for writing and performing Western music, country music and popular music.
-A multiple Grammy nominee, Murphey has six gold albums, including Cowboy Songs, the first album of cowboy music to achieve gold status since Gunfighter Ballads and Trail Songs by Marty Robbins in 1959.
+Michael Martin Murphey (born March 14, 1945) is an American singer-songwriter.
+He was one of the founding artists of progressive country.
+A multiple Grammy nominee, Murphey has six gold albums including Cowboy Songs, the first album of cowboy music to achieve gold status since Gunfighter Ballads and Trail Songs by Marty Robbins in 1959.
 He has recorded the hit singles "Wildfire", "Carolina in the Pines", "What's Forever For", "A Long Line of Love", "What She Wants", "Don't Count the Rainy Days", and "Maybe This Time".
 Murphey is also the author of New Mexico's state ballad, "The Land of Enchantment".
-Murphey has become a prominent musical voice for the Western horseman, rancher, and cowboy.
+He has become a prominent musical voice for the Western horseman, rancher, and cowboy.

 Early life

-Michael Martin Murphey was born on March 14, 1945, to Pink Lavary Murphey and Lois (née Corbett) Murphey, in the Oak Cliff section of Dallas, Texas, where he grew up.
+Michael Martin Murphey was born on March 14, 1945, to Pink Lavary Murphey and Lois (née Corbett) Murphey, in the Oak Cliff section of Dallas where he grew up.
 He has a brother, Mark, who is three years younger.
-When he was 6 years old, he started riding horses on his grandfather's and uncle's ranches.
-Years later he would remember sleeping on his grandfather's porch under the stars, listening to the older man's stories and cowboy songs.
+When he was six years old, he began riding horses on his grandfather and uncle's ranches.
+Years later, he recalled sleeping on his grandfather's porch under the stars, listening to his grandfather's stories and cowboy songs.

 He enjoyed being around these men of the land as they went about their work.
 These experiences made a deep impression on the young boy.
 During these early years, he developed a special love for cowboy songs and stories.
 He was also an avid reader, especially drawn to the books of Mark Twain and William Faulkner.
 As a youth, he enjoyed writing poetry and loved listening to his uncle's old 78 rpm records, particularly the music of country and folk artists such as Hank Williams, Bob Wills, and Woody Guthrie.

-In junior high school he began performing as an amateur, and later as a camp counselor at a summer camp called Sky Ranch.
+In junior high school, he began performing as an amateur, and later as a counselor at a summer camp called Sky Ranch.
 At the age of 17, he took his first "professional" music job, playing western songs around a campfire at a Texas ranch.
 By the early 1960s, Murphey was playing the clubs in Dallas, performing country music, folk music, and rock music.
 He won over Texas audiences with his charm and talent, and soon formed a band that developed a significant following in the Dallas area.